kibook/s1kd-tools/s1kd-newdml/README.md

 -@ &lt;filename&gt;
 Save new DML to &lt;filename&gt; instead of an automatically named file in the current directory.

--r &lt;name&gt;
-Specifies a default responsible partner company enterprise name for entries which do not carry this in their IDSTATUS section (ICN, COM, DML).

--R &lt;NCAGE&gt;
-Specifies a default responsible partner company enterprise code for entries which do not carry this in their ID STATUS section (ICN, COM, DML).

-&lt;datamodules&gt;
-Any number of data module file names to automatically add to the list.

 -% &lt;dir&gt;
 Use the XML template in the specified directory instead of the built-in template.
 The template must be named `dml.xml` inside &lt;dir&gt; and must conform to the default S1000D issue (4.2).

+-b &lt;BREX&gt;
+BREX data module code.

+-c &lt;sec&gt;
+The security classification of the new data module.

+-d &lt;defaults&gt;
+Specify the 'defaults' file name.

+-f
+Overwrite existing file.

 -h -?
 Show usage message.

+-I &lt;date&gt;
+The issue date of the new DML in the form of YYYY-MM-DD.

+-N
+Omit the issue/inwork numbers from filename.

+-n &lt;issue&gt;
+The issue number of the new data module.

+-p
+Prompts the user for any values left unspecified.

+-R &lt;NCAGE&gt;
+Specifies a default responsible partner company enterprise code for entries which do not carry this in their ID STATUS section (ICN, COM, DML).

+-r &lt;name&gt;
+Specifies a default responsible partner company enterprise name for entries which do not carry this in their IDSTATUS section (ICN, COM, DML).

+-v
+Print the file name of the newly created DML.

+-w &lt;inwork&gt;
+The inwork number of the new data module.

+&lt;datamodules&gt;
+Any number of data module file names to automatically add to the list.

 'defaults' file
 ---------------